-All vacant units under contract will be rented to eligible families referred by the Housing Authority from the Housing Choice Voucher waiting list.
+With the exception of Nuevo Sol, all vacant units under contract will be rented to eligible families referred by the Housing Authority from the Housing Choice Voucher waiting list.
+Nuevo Sol units will be rented to eligible families referred by Homeless Persons Health Project.